How Evaluation Choices Distort the Outcome of Generative Drug Discovery: Results and Discussion

 These findings contrast with natural language generation: while top-$k$ and top-$p$ outperform temperature sampling to generate natural language, temperature sampling is the primary sampling strategy to control molecule diversity.
-To gain further insights, we generated 102,400 designs (using the fine-tuned LSTM for VDR) and analyzed the frequency of appearance of each token in the top-5 and top-90\% of the distribution \figref{fig:token_probs}{a,b}, along with their mean sampling probability \figref{fig:token_probs}{c}.
+To gain further insights, we generated 102,400 designs (using the fine-tuned LSTM for VDR).
+We analyzed the frequency of appearance of each token in the top-5 and top-90\% of the distribution \figref{fig:token_probs}{a,b}, along with their mean sampling probability \figref{fig:token_probs}{c}.
 While probable tokens, such as carbon, are consistently likely across generation steps, most tokens rarely appear among the top-5 and top-90\%.
 This skewed distribution differentiates molecule design from natural language generation, where tokens can be sampled among hundreds of thousands of candidates.
 In the molecular field, the number of tokens is inherently constrained due to the number of elements that can be used in drug-like molecules, leading to a higher concentration of likely candidates and a less diverse set of options at each generation step.
-Overall, our analysis reveals a unique behaviour of molecule generation, and exemplifies the gaps between natural language and drug discovery applications.
+Furthermore, training chemical language models enforces the validity of generations, \eg every branch and ring opening has to be closed, further limiting the options at parts of the generation step.
+Overall, our analysis reveals a unique behavior of molecule generation, and exemplifies the gaps between natural language and drug discovery applications.